Specify change orders

 Specify a new amount of $1,000, or specify 50 as the new units and have the application automatically calculate the new amount.

-Note: If both Units and Amounts have original budget data and you only enter new budget amounts, units will be zeroed out.
-If you only enter Units, original budget amount will be zeroed out.
+Note: If both Units and Amounts have original budget data and you only specify new budget amounts, units are zeroed out.
+If you only specify Units, original budget amount is zeroed out.

 Spread Code

-A spread code is a formula for budgeting spending activity that can be set up in AC23.1.
+A spread code is a formula for budgeting spending activity that you can set up in AC23.1.
 You can use spread codes to represent characteristic spending patterns.

-The spread code will spread the annual budget amount based on how the spread code is defined.
+The spread code can spread the annual budget amount based on how the spread code is defined.

-5. Select the change order and the effective date for the changes you want to make.
-Use these guidelines to specify the field values:
+5. Select the change order and the effective date for the changes.
+Specify this information:

 Change Order ID

-Specify an identifying name and description for the change order.
-This description will appear on change order audit reports and should reflect the reason for or type of change that you are making.
+Specify an identifying name and provide a description for the change order.
+This description is displayed on change order audit reports and should reflect the reason for or type of change that you are making.

 Note: You can click Attachments in the Change Order ID field to define URL links or comments for the change order.